-Impact of the Ukraine Conflict
+Impact of the Ukraine Conflict on Global eCommerce

 The impact of the Russian invasion on Ukrainian territory is having far-reaching consequences on global eCommerce.
 The eCommerce industry continues to battle a global pandemic, supply-chain issues, and inflation- now the next hurdle is the invasion and war with Ukraine.
 How has this geopolitical nightmare impacted the Russian, Ukrainian, and global eCommerce industry so far?

-Here’s What’s Happening in Russia:
+Here’s What’s Happening In Russia

 In an effort to show disapproval and catalyze a possible cessation of the war with Ukraine, sanctions have been imposed on Russia by many EU and Western countries.
 Shipping companies including FedEx, UPS, have halted deliveries in Russian territory.
 The following shipping suspensions have been implemented: